Central Florida Zoo and Botanical Gardens are on the edge of Lake Monroe in Sanford, Florida.

 Sanford Zoo Zipline

-Also known as Seminole Aerial Adventures (SAA), the Sanford Zoo Ziplines Courses are popular with both kids and adults.
+Also known as Seminole Aerial Adventures (SAA), the Sanford Zoo Ziplines Courses are popular with kids and adults.

 If you are an adventurer seeking a new kind of thrill, you will love navigating from tree to tree using rope bridges, zips, suspended disks, and numerous other elements.